-Once you've purchased the Remove Branding add-on, you can customize the following features by selecting settings in the Add-on.
+Once you've purchased the Remove Branding add-on, you can customize the following features in the settings.

 Note: The Remove Branding add-on is charged per property.

 You can change this text by changing the Title.
-You can also change the formatting to either bold or italic by surrounding the text with asterisks (*) for bold or underscores (_) for italics and is limited to 256 characters.
+You can also change the formatting to either bold or italic by surrounding the text with asterisks (*) for bold or underscores (_) for italics.
+The email footer text is limited to 256 characters.

 To change where the link will send the email recipient, change the Link URL.

-Here you can set up your support emails to use your own domain by changing the settings for Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM), making sure mail is sent from an authorized server, preventing spam and helping to detect forgeries.
+Here, you can set up your support emails to use your own domain by changing the settings for Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM).
+This helps to prevent spam, detect forgeries, and ensure mail is sent from an authorized server.

 Enter the email you want to use as your support email and select the green Next button.